Wichita teacher gets creative to bring in-person learning experience at home

 WICHITA, Kan.
-(KSNW) – A Wichita West High School teacher has come up with a creative way to get students who are learning online to use something other than their computer.
+(KSNW) – A Wichita West High School teacher has come up with a creative way to get students who are learning online to use something other than their computers.

 “It’s really nothing fancy,” he said.